peterwongprasert/CPSC449Midterm/README.md

   cd "Path\to\mongod.exe"
   .\mongod --dbpath "Path\to\MongoDB\data"
 ```
-*Note: If you do not have a data folder for MongoDB you must manually create it
+*Note: If you do not have a data folder for MongoDB, you must manually create it.

 ### Step 3: Run app.py
 ```bash